++++ Plate 00 · App pricing modelSimulator

 ✓ See your MRR lift and churn headroom instantly.
 No signup to view your result.

-By Taylor Sicard · early Shopify, built the partner program · sold his own app (Uptime) to Tiny, a publicly traded company · advisor to app founders on pricing and packaging
+By Taylor Sicard · early Shopify, helped build and scale the Partner Program · sold his own app (Uptime) to Tiny, a publicly traded company · advisor to app founders on pricing and packaging

 Method